-The defendant, (name), concealed a fact that (he) (she) knew, if, by conduct, or by written or oral words, or by a combination of conduct and words, (he) (she) created a false impression of the actual fact in the mind of the plaintiff, (name):
+The defendant, (name), concealed a fact that (insert applicable pronoun) knew, if, by conduct, or by written or oral words, or by a combination of conduct and words, (insert applicable pronoun) created a false impression of the actual fact in the mind of the plaintiff, (name):

-(1. By covering up the truth) (or)

-(2. By preventing the plaintiff from discovering the actual fact for [himself] [herself]).
+- (1. By covering up the truth) (or) - (2.
+By preventing the plaintiff from discovering the actual fact for [insert applicable pronoun]).

-1. When appropriate, this instruction should be used with Instruction 19:2.

-2. This instruction covers the situation where it is claimed that the defendant, instead of failing to disclose a material fact that the defendant had a duty to disclose, took affirmative steps to mislead another by covering up a material fact or by making it difficult for the other person to discover the truth about a material fact, as for example, setting a speedometer back on a used car.
-Use only those parenthesized and bracketed portions of this instruction that are appropriate to the evidence.

-3. If the false representation was allegedly made to someone other than the plaintiff, then this instruction must be appropriately modified.
+- 1. When appropriate, this instruction should be used with Instruction 19:2. - 2.
+This instruction covers the situation where it is claimed that the defendant, instead of failing to disclose a material fact that the defendant had a duty to disclose, took affirmative steps to mislead another by covering up a material fact or by making it difficult for the other person to discover the truth about a material fact, as for example, setting a speedometer back on a used car.
+Use only those parenthesized and bracketed portions of this instruction that are appropriate to the evidence. - 3.
+If the false representation was allegedly made to someone other than the plaintiff, then this instruction must be appropriately modified.

-1. This instruction is supported by the broad language of Meredith v.
+- 1. This instruction is supported by the broad language of Meredith v.
 Ramsdell, 152 Colo.
-548, 384 P.2d 941 (1963), and by 2 F. HARPER ET AL., HARPER, JAMES, AND GRAY ON TORTS § 7.14 (3d ed.
-2006); W. PAGE KEETON ET AL., PROSSER AND KEETON ON THE LAW OF TORTS § 106 (5th ed.
-1984); and RESTATEMENT (SECOND) OF TORTS § 550 (1977).

-2. No Colorado cases have been found involving affirmative acts of concealment.
+548, 384 P.2d 941 (1963), and by 2 F. Harper et al., Harper, James, and Gray on Torts § 7.14 (3d ed.
+2006); W. Page Keeton et al., Prosser and Keeton on the Law of Torts § 106 (5th ed.
+1984); and Restatement (Second) of Torts § 550 (1977). - 2.
+No Colorado cases have been found involving affirmative acts of concealment.
 However, the spirit of the nondisclosure cases, see Source and Authority to Instruction 19:5, supports this instruction.
 In those cases, where the courts used the word "concealment," they were referring to a knowing nondisclosure of a material fact that the speaker was under a duty to disclose rather than an affirmative act of concealment.